phil85/customer-assignment-instances/README.md

 ## Attribution

 <p align="justify">
-Please cite the following paper to use these instances: Bigler, T., Kammermann, M., Baumann, P., 2020.
+Please cite the following paper to use these instances: Bigler, T., Kammermann, M., Baumann, P. (2023).
 A matheuristic for a customer assignment problem in direct marketing.
-Manuscript submitted for publication.
+European Journal of Operational Research, 304(2), 689-708.
 </p>